 Meetings of the RC are held as and when necessary, and at least once a year.
-The RC had held one (1) meeting during the financial year ended 31 December 2014 which was attended by all the members.
+The RC had held one (1) meeting during the financial year ended 31 December 2015 and this meeting was attended by all the members.